joey-astrologo/Shiren-GB2-Magic-Castle-of-the-Desert/README.md

 - [PyBoy](https://github.com/Baekalfen/PyBoy) and Pillow for the complete emulator and graphics test suite.
 - RGBDS for optional assembly-source equivalence tests.
+- Node.js for the browser rescue-converter parity test.

 Install the Python dependencies with: